 The applicant tracking system has been helpful for recruiters and companies that receive thousands of resumes!
 If you are customizing your resume, you should make sure you follow the same language the job description uses.
 For example, if they use sales, make sure your resume says sales instead of business development.
 Make sense?

 I’m often asked if you should include MS Office on your resume.
-If the job description says MS Office or MS Word make sure that exact phrase is placed on your resume.
+If the job description says MS Office or MS Word make sure that the exact phrase is placed on your resume.
 Remember, each matching word & phrase rewards you!

 What else can you do to better position yourself if you hear no response back?